Leeds v Sheff Utd

 Can’t be Ignored

 Reading are three places below their opponents in the pecking order at the start of the week and have nine fewer points on the board.
-They are another improving side who eased their relegation worries by claiming seven of the nine points that was available to them recently.
+They are another improving side who eased their relegation worries by claiming seven of the nine points that were available to them recently.
 They beat Ipswich on the road in their opening game of March before setting their sights on Wigan last weekend.

 Both sides served up a five-goal thriller, but it was Reading who came out on top, thanks to a stunning 3-2 win.
 Swift scored in first-half stoppage time, Barrow added to that with 89 minutes on the clock before Meite fired an incredible winner on 97.
 That was enough to better an opponent who found the net through Powell on 20 and Garner on 64.
 Reading can’t be easily ignored at 4/1 – top price when betting with Unibet – but they are too fragile at the back for us.
 Both teams to score shapes as a lively alternative and you’ll get 11/10 with a number of firms.